bthate/genocide/docs/index.rst

 END OF GENOCIDE
 ===============

-"This is the end of genocide, to all countries employing forced treatement laws onto their people, you will be prosecuted as guilty for genocide."
+Arrest of the king is just 1 decision away, the "within the jurisdiction" decision.

 .. image:: jurisdiction.png

-Arrest of the king is just 1, i repeat 1, decision away, the "within the jurisdiction" decision away.

 Considering the jurisdicition over the genocide the king is doing is already with the court, i think there is a different view on this matter between the